boleodole/Rosalind-Bioinformatic-Algorithms/README.md

 # BioInfoAlgos

-This repository is a library of Rosalind problems which i have solved in the form of python files.
+This repository contains Rosalind problems which i have solved in Python.
-Every individual python file does some form of processing of the sequence, and gives back an output.
+Every individual python file does some form of processing of the genome sequence, and gives back an output.

 List of python files with description: